 - Peel away the paper back to reveal the fusing material.

 - Find the front and back panels.
 Fold in quarters or measure to find the center of each panel.
-Following manufacturer’s instructions, fuse each template in place on right side and at the center of each panel.
+Following manufacturer’s instructions, fuse each Appliqué in place on Right side and at the center of each panel.

 - When complete you should have two matching panels, each with a word fused in the exact center of the fabric.